-Have some lettuce leftover and don’t know what to do with it?
+Have some leftover lettuce and don’t know what to do with it?
 Well, don’t throw it away; there’s a perfect way to store your lettuce.
-If you’ve ever come across the predicament of how to keep shredded lettuce fresh, then you have come to the right place because today, we’ll be sharing everything we know on the subject.
+If you’ve ever encountered the predicament of keeping shredded lettuce fresh, then you have come to the right place because today, we’ll be sharing everything we know on the subject.

 It may be intimidating, especially if you don’t spend much time in the kitchen, but you need not worry; the process of how to keep lettuce fresh is quite simple; however, it does require a few tips and tricks we’ll be happy to share with you.
 Keep reading and learn how to keep lettuce fresh the right way.